 Dr. Elizabeth North (FISH, PhD '01) was a NOAA intern for NOAA Chesapeake Bay Program Stock Assessment Committee within her first year after matriculation from the MEES Program.
 After her internship was completed, she went on to be a Research Assistant for the Scientific and Technical Advisory Committee (STAC) of the EPA Chesapeake Bay Program.
 In 2004, Dr. North was a visiting scientist at the French Research Institute for Exploitation of the Sea (IFREMER).
 She has since joined the University of Maryland faculty as an assistant professor at Horn Point Laboratory, UMCES.
 Learn more about Elizabeth, her research and teaching by clicking here.

-Dr. Trista Maj Patterson (ECOL, PhD '05) is a Fellow at the Smith School of Enterprise and the Environment at the University of Oxford.
-This position follows work as an ecological economist with the U.S. Forest Service in Juneau, Alaska (where she was the first "ecological economist" hired by the USFS) and as a Fellow in Global Governance and Human Security at the University of Massachusetts.
+Dr. Trista Maj Patterson (ECOL, PhD '05) is a globally experienced Sustainability Executive with over 24 years in public and private sectors, and recognized by TIME100: Most Influential Leaders Driving Business to Real Climate Action.
+Directing Sustainability at Microsoft Xbox, she has formed & sits on boards of large industry and NGO alliances, including the UN Playing For the Planet Alliance, representing the activity of ~1.5 Billion consumers Previously a Fellow at the Smith School of Enterprise and the Environment at the University of Oxford.
+Dr. Patterson’s post doctoral fellow work was as an ecological economist with the U.S. Forest Service in Juneau, Alaska (where she was the first "ecological economist" hired by the USFS) and was a Fellow in Global Governance and Human Security at the University of Massachusetts.
 The insight, creativity, and energy from other ecological economists buoyed her own efforts for career success.
-The doctoral and EE certificate program she earned at the University of Maryland, a 3 year lecture/research residency at the University of Siena, Italy in EE< and the Donella Meadows Leadership Fellow Program (2004-2006), have had a strong influence on her work.
-She her website for more on Tristra and her work.
+The doctoral and EE certificate program she earned at the University of Maryland, a 3 year lecture/research residency at the University of Siena, Italy in EE and the Donella Meadows Leadership Fellow Program (2004-2006), have had a strong influence on her work.
+Learn more about Trista and her work on her website for more information.

 pendleton_frank1.jpg